 When this happens, look for any achievement you have made within yourself or around yourself since you have left.
 Write them down to keep that focus.

-Recovery from narcissistic abuse is just like recovery from any negative things that happen within your life, it takes time, work, drive and determination.
+Recovery from narcissistic abuse is just like recovery from any negative things that happen within your life, and it takes time, work, drive and determination.

-Leaving is a struggle within itself, staying free especially when they come with all the false apologies or smear campaigns it is also a struggle, if you’ve been back and forth you’re not alone it takes an average of seven attempts, for people to get out and stay out.
+When you still have feelings for them, leaving is a struggle within itself, staying free, especially when they come with all the false apologies or smear campaigns it is also a struggle if you’ve been back and forth.
+You’re not alone.
+It takes an average of seven attempts for people to get out and stay out.
 Your rational side is telling you to stay away, yet you’re also looking for ways to make it work again.

-When you have all the blame it’s hard to break away from the feelings of wanting to try again, especially if you are lonely and they keep coming at you to try again.
+When you have all the blame, it’s hard to break away from the feelings of wanting to try again, especially if you are lonely and they keep coming at you to try again.

-First, recognise there is a big difference between being alone and being lonely, create new routines, write down new dreams, take the steps to achieve these for you and your future, connect with others who understand you and know that these feeling are normal, embrace them, learn from them and let the past go.
+First, recognise there is a big difference between being alone and being lonely, create new routines, write down new dreams, take the steps to achieve these for you and your future, connect with others who understand you and know that these feelings are normal, embrace them, learn from them and let the past go.

 Starting again.
-Having your life and who you are taken apart bit by bit by a narcissist is soul destroying and they use all your weaknesses against you.
-You have to start losing the false beliefs and creating real ones, working through and owning your vulnerability’s, we all have them, once you recognise and deal with them for you others will not be able to use them against you, you’ll also be able to open up with good people on a whole new level.
+Having your life and who you are taken apart bit by bit by a narcissist is soul-destroying, and they use all your weaknesses against you.
+You have to start losing the false beliefs and creating real ones, working through and owning your vulnerability’s.
+We all have them.
+Once you recognise and deal with them for you, others will not be able to use them against you.
+You’ll also be able to open up with good people on a whole new level.

-You might have moments or days when you are flying and doing well, then days with setbacks, this is normal, on those down days, recognises the good ones, get back up and go again.
+You might have moments or days when you are flying and doing well, then days with setbacks.
+This is normal.
+On those down days, recognises the good ones, get back up and go again.

-If you have stages of wanting revenge, normal human behaviour when you’ve been hurt and betrayed so much by someone.
-In essence they’ve projected themselves into you, deep down what they did to you they feel on a daily basis, lost, hurt, insecurities and anger, they are missing the empathy that you have to care for others, they only see their own suffering and hide it by blaming all others, they can not dig deep and look to themselves to heal, you have to heal when you had good intentions, they had bad intentions trying to pull that out and heal, I’m not sure a narcissist is capable of healing as first they’ed have to recognise their own faults, flaws and vulnerabilities, take responsibility for their own actions, become accountable, something they don’t want to do, this is an extremely unpleasant way to live.
+If you have stages of wanting revenge, normal human behaviour is when you’ve been hurt and betrayed so much by someone.
+In essence, they’ve projected themselves into you, deep down what they did to you they feel on a daily basis, lost, hurt, insecurities and anger, they are missing the empathy that you have to care for others, they only see their own suffering and hide it by blaming all others, they can not dig deep and look to themselves to heal, you have to heal when you had good intentions, they had bad intentions trying to pull that out and heal, I’m not sure a narcissist is capable of healing as the first they’d have to recognise their own faults, flaws and vulnerabilities, take responsibility for their own actions, become accountable, something they don’t want to do, this is an extremely unpleasant way to live.
 Being themselves is punishment enough without any wrongdoing from you.
 It’s hard enough for those with good intentions to relive it all and work it all out.

-Going to live your best life for you, is the best karma, you’re entitled to be happy, without purposefully hurting them, this hurts them.
-Do not seek revenge it’ll only hurt who you are more.
+Going to live your best life for you is the best karma.
+You’re entitled to be happy without purposefully hurting them.
+This hurts them.
+Do not seek revenge; it’ll only hurt who you are more.

 The human calling for curiosity, when we care for others we like to be involved in their lives, once they leave or you leave, it’s not all down to looking at their social media for what are they up to?
 How can they get away with this?
-Questioning why they can just move on without a care, they don’t they are missing object consistency a skill learned around the age of 2-3.
-You have this, so when you’ve had a connection you still care and check in on them, unfortunately as they don’t have the same emotions you do, this will lead you to further confusion within your own mind of why and how they can just move on, leaving you with more conflicting thoughts.
+Questioning why they can just move on without a care, they don’t.
+They are missing object consistency, a skill learned around the age of 2-3.
+You have this, so when you’ve had a connection, you still care and check in on them, unfortunately.
+As they don’t have the same emotions you do, this will lead you to further confusion within your own mind of why and how they can just move on, leaving you with more conflicting thoughts.

 Recognise you want to look that’s normal for most, remind yourself it’ll only hurt more and leave you with more anger, questions and doubts, and focus on something else.
-Pattern interrupts, like when you walk into a room and forget why you went in, do this consciously, tell yourself you want to and tell yourself you’re not going to them focus on something else to take your mind away, keep going until those thoughts of wanting to look become less and less.
+Pattern interrupts, like when you walk into a room and forget why you went in, do this consciously, tell yourself you want to and tell yourself you’re not going to their focus on something else to take your mind away, keep going until those thoughts of wanting to look become less and less.

 Anxiety and CPTSD, working on recognising your triggers, so you can get a hold of them before they escalate.
 Working on irrational anxiety, when your imagination uses past events to connect and think something is about to happen, and rational anxiety, when something is happening, working on your triggers and healing them one by one.

-Most slip with no contact, again normal, just remind yourself why you are doing it and go again.
+Most slip with no contact, again normal.
+Just remind yourself why you are doing it and go again.

-We all make mistakes, there are those that acknowledge and learn from these mistakes and keep going for a better life.
+We all make mistakes, and there are those that acknowledge and learn from these mistakes and keep going for a better life.

 Then there are narcissistic people who are very woe is me, blaming all others and keep hitting the same cycle of repeat in their lives.

-You know and you are more than capable to change your life, change one thing for you and it can change everything you are and so.
+You know, and you are more than capable to change your life, change one thing for you, and it can change everything you are and so.

 You are stronger than you know, wiser than you know, and you have great potential within you.

-Tell yourself “I can and I will.”
+Tell yourself, “I can, and I will.”